 Levin points out that, thanks to the internet’s wealth of free and inexpensive resources, even parents with budgetary constraints can assemble a strong home-schooling curriculum.
 Local libraries are also excellent sources for educational materials.

 ❌ Con: Limited Access to Labs and Extracurriculars

-For home-schoolers, access to science labs isn’t as easy to come by as it would be in a public or private school.
+For homeschooled students, access to science labs isn’t as easy to come by as it would be in a public or private school.
 Sometimes home-schooling families pool their resources to offer more comprehensive science instruction, but this option isn’t always available or financially feasible.

 The same is true for extracurricular activities.